zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

          ```
     * **mfaas.discovery.enabled**

-        Specifies whether the API service instance is to be discovered in the API Layer.
+        Specifies whether the API service instance is to be discovered in the API ML.
 The system administrator at the customer site defines this parameter.
-Set this parameter to true if the API Layer is installed and configured.
-Otherwise, you can set this parameter to `false` to exclude an API service instances from the API Layer.
+Set this parameter to true if the API ML is installed and configured.
+Otherwise, you can set this parameter to `false` to exclude an API service instances from the API ML.
     * **mfaas.discovery.fetchRegistry**

         Specifies whether the API service is to receive regular update notifications from the discovery service.
 Under most circumstances, you can accept the default value of `false` for the parameter.